Leasehold Property – Lease Extensions

-The Initial Notice is then signed by the applicant personally and served on the relevant Landlord and any other relevant third parties, being parties to the lease, i.e. management companies and sureties.
-A date of no less than 2 months from the date of the notice will be specified by which the landlord must have replied, accepting or rejecting the request for an extension.
+The Initial Notice is then served on the relevant Landlord and any other relevant third parties, being parties to the lease, i.e. management companies and sureties.
+A date of no less than 2 months from the date of the notice will be specified by which the Landlord must have replied, accepting or rejecting the request for an extension.

 The date of the Initial Notice fixes the ‘relevant date’.
 This is important as it fixes the date upon which variables affecting the premium are set i.e. the term remaining on the lease, the present value of the property etc.

 Landlords will be advised that upon receipt of an Initial Notice a deposit should be requested on account of the premium.
-This will be the greater of (i) £250 or (ii) 10% of the premium proposed by the Lessee.
-This is payable by the Lessee within 14 days of request.
+This will be the greater of (i) £250 or (ii) 10% of the premium proposed by the Tenant.
+This is payable by the Tenant within 14 days of request.

 The Counter Notice

-If the Lessee has the right to a lease extension as a qualifying tenant then the Landlord has to accept the Lessee’s claim.
-If the Lessee does not qualify then rejection is permitted.
-Once the initial Notice is received then the Landlord should, within the specified time frames, i) request proof that the Lessee has the right to a lease extension and ii) request payment of the deposit and iii) enter the property with a surveyor to obtain a valuation for the relevant premium.
+If the Tenant has the right to a lease extension as a qualifying tenant then the Landlord has to accept their claim.
+If the Tenant does not qualify then rejection is permitted.
+Once the initial Notice is received then the Landlord should, within the specified time frames, i) request proof that the Tenant has the right to a lease extension and ii) request payment of the deposit and iii) enter the property with a surveyor to obtain a valuation for the relevant premium.